Closure of Bell Road scheduled at J. Percy Priest Dam

-Bell Road is closing at J. Percy Priest Dam from 6:30 a.m. to 4 p.m.
+NASHVILLE, Tenn.
+(Feb.
+11, 2021) – Bell Road is closing at J. Percy Priest Dam from 6:30 a.m. to 4 p.m.
 Monday through Friday between Feb.
 22 and March 12, 2021 while the U.S. Army Corps of Engineers Nashville District replaces the fencing on the dam.
-(USACE photo by Leon Roberts)
+The roadway will be open on weekends over the duration of the work.

+Lee’s Excavation is the contractor for installing the fencing and plans to use large manlift equipment and forklift on the roadway along the 700-foot stretch across the top of the dam.
+The contractor will install barriers and signage to inform the public during closure periods.

+“We understand this is a hardship for local commuters.
+Safety is a top concern to ensure the safety of the contractor installing the new fencing,” said Jonathan Truelove, project engineer for the installation.

 |Date Taken: